-1. Transport and Storage of Lampricides
+1. Transport of Lampricides

-Lampricides are transported from the storage facility to the base of operations in enclosed vehicles.
 All vehicles used to transport lampricides are supplied with a list of emergency telephone numbers and a contingency plan (Appendix D) that outlines emergency procedures to be used in case of an accidental spill.
-Also, each vehicle is supplied with a spill kit that contains chemically absorbent materials, and is equipped with a two-way radio to allow rapid communication if a problem occurs.

 2. Riparian Contacts